wachel/mame-env/README.md

 * Lua Script Execution: Execute Lua scripts within the MAME environment.

 # Installation
-To install MAME-Env, simply clone this repository and install the required dependencies:
+To install MAME-Env, simply clone this repository.
+No third-party dependencies are required.
+It has been tested on Windows 10 with Python 3.9.

 ## File Descriptions
 - `BaseType.py`: Contains some basic data type definitions, such as `DataType`, `Address`, `IOPort`, and `StepAction`.